jarak-lvly/samba-domain/README.md

 loginShell
 unixHomeDirectory

-Our production AD already has these unix attributes set, but in the test lab they weren't.
+Test lab AD did not have these unix attributes set.
 I had to stop samba, clear out the cache and then restart samba in order for the samba DC uid/gids to match what was in Win AD.